terrill37/tilemapGenerator/README.md

 5. `make`
     - will produce the executable as listed in the `CMakeLists.txt` file
 6. `./tileMapGenerator` (name will probably change in upcoming update)

+The current development branch is based off tag v1.0